Guinea Ex-PM Held For Alleged Embezzlement - UrduPoint

 Gendarmes subsequently escorted them to a prison in the capital Conakry.

-Doumbouya has promised to restore civilian rule in Guinea, however, he also sworn himself in as interim president and refused to commit to a date for elections.
+Doumbouya has promised to restore civilian rule in Guinea.
+However, he also swore himself in as interim president and refused to commit to a date for elections.

-Many Guineans initially welcomed the coup.
-However, there is growing discontent with the junta in the impoverished nation of 13 million people.
+Many Guineans initially welcomed the coup, but there is growing discontent with the junta in the impoverished nation of 13 million people.

 On March 22, Doumbouya launched a six-week conference designed to heal historic wounds in the country, which has a history of authoritarian rule.